 Chengcheng Yao was born in the Chinese province of Hebei and began studying the piano at the age of four.
 She performed Rachmaninoff Piano Concerto No. 3 with Hebei Symphony Orchestra when she was sixteen, which was a resounding success and won her critical acclaim.
 In the upcoming 2019-2020 season, she will perform Bartok Piano Concerto No.2 with Peabody Symphony Orchestra as a winner of the Harrison Winter Piano Competition.
 As a soloist, Ms. Yao has performed in venues such as Alice Tully Hall in New York City, Steinway Hall in Hamburg, National Center for the Performing Arts and Forbidden City Concert hall in Beijing, Mozarteum in Salzburg, Beethoven Center and University of Music and Performing Arts in Vienna, China Cultural Center in Berlin, and University of Toronto.

 Her awards include the Elizabeth Parisot Prize at Yale University (2017), First Prizes at Sigma Alpha Iota Piano Concerto Competition (2019), Peabody Harrison Winter Piano Competition (2018), Kayserburg National Piano Competition (2011), “YAMAHA” Piano Competition (2009) and the Steinway International Piano Competition (2007), and Second Prizes at Wideman International Piano Competition (2018), Young Artist Piano Concerto Competition (2016), Virtuoso & Belcanto Piano Competition (2016) and the “KAWAI” National Piano Competition (2007).

 Ms. Yao completed her Bachelor of Music degree at China Conservatory of Music, where she studied with Professor Min Li.
 She holds two master’s degrees from The Juilliard School and Yale University, where she worked principally with Jerome Lowenthal, Matti Raekallio, Peter Frankl, and Hung-Kuan Chen.
-Currently residing in Baltimore, Ms. Yao is pursuing a Graduate Performance degree at The Peabody Institute of The Johns Hopkins University, where she studies with Leon Fleisher.
+Currently residing in Baltimore, Ms. Yao is pursuing her Doctor of Musical Arts degree at The Peabody Institute of The Johns Hopkins University, where she studies with Leon Fleisher.